stephenhazeltine/Documentation/source/index.rst

 DeskMetrics Webservices API
 ===========================

 DeskMetrics doesn't provide an API for your language?
 Do you want to build a library for your language?
-Do you wanna know how the things happen?
-So you're in the right place.
+Do you wanna know how to make these things happen?
+You're in the right place.

 .. toctree::
     :maxdepth: 1